MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

       - `[AzureAdRegistered <Boolean?>]`: Whether the device is Azure Active Directory registered.
 This property is read-only.
       - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
 This property is read-only.
       - `[ComplianceState <String>]`: complianceState
-      - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures1>]`: configuration Manager client enabled features
+      - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[CompliancePolicy <Boolean?>]`: Whether compliance policy is managed by Intune
         - `[DeviceConfiguration <Boolean?>]`: Whether device configuration is managed by Intune